kristiandiana/JustTheInstruction/README.md

 ## 💡 Project Overview

-Scrolling past paragraphs of filler text just to find recipe steps or DIY instructions? **JustTheInstructions** solves that by detecting instructional content in real time **as soon as a page loads** — and delivering clean, formatted instructions in **just one click**.
+Scrolling past paragraphs of filler text just to find recipe steps or DIY instructions? **JustTheInstructions** is a Google Chrome Extension which solves this issue by detecting instructional content in real time **as soon as a page loads** — delivering clean, formatted instructions in **just one click**.

 <p align="center">
   <img src="./extension/images/demo.gif" alt="JustTheInstructions Demo Gif"/>